After completing this unit, you’ll be able to:

 Scoring Categories allow you to score prospects on more than one product or business unit.
 You still have an overall prospect score, but scoring categories offer additional scores based on which assets your prospects are engaging with.
 You use scoring categories in tandem with folders—all content that you’d like to score a specific way is placed in a folder and then the scoring category is applied.
 You must organize your content into folders in order to use scoring categories.

 Get Cloudy Consulting serves clients that use Sales Cloud, Service Cloud, Marketing Cloud, and Communities.
-Leung wants to build a scoring category for Marketing Cloud so prospects interesting in Marketing Cloud-specific content earn a higher score in the Marketing Cloud category relative to their score for other products.
+Leung wants to build a scoring category for Marketing Cloud so prospects interested in Marketing Cloud-specific content earn a higher score in the Marketing Cloud category relative to their score for other products.

 Let’s take a look at how Leung sets that up in Pardot.